Managing Ichthyosis

 Topical Retinoids

-Vitamin A derivatives that normalize cell turnover and improve scaling.
+Vitamin A derivatives that normalise cell turnover and improve scaling.
 May cause irritation initially.

 Topical Corticosteroids